Little Big League: Plot

-With four games left in the season, the Twins trail the Seattle Mariners by four games in the wild card race.
+With four games left, the Twins trail the Seattle Mariners by four games in the wild card race.
 The Twins win their last four while the Mariners lose four straight, forcing a One-game playoff at the Twins' Hubert H. Humphrey Metrodome to determine who advances to the postseason.

 The two teams trade three-run home runs during the course of the game, and extra innings are required.
 The Mariners eventually take the lead.
 Down to their final out, and Lou about to go up to bat, he tells Billy that he has asked Jenny to marry him, and that her reply was "Ask Billy".
 With a runner on base, Billy says if Lou hits the game-winning homer he will give his blessing, but quickly relents and gives Lou his consent whether or not he hits a homer.
 Facing Randy Johnson, Lou hits a long fly ball to center field, but Ken Griffey Jr. makes a leaping catch at the wall to rob Lou of a homer and end the game.

-With their season over, Billy tells the players he is officially stepping down as manager, with pitching coach Mac MacNally taking his place, as well as bringing back Jerry Johnson to be the third base coach and new hitting instructor.
+With their season over, Billy tells the players he is officially stepping down as manager, with pitching coach Mac MacNally taking his place, as well as bringing back Jerry to be the third base coach and new hitting instructor.
 The players object to losing Billy, but he reminds the team that he will still be present as the owner, and says that he might come back as manager if junior high doesn't work out.
 When being informed that none of the fans have left, Billy, along with the rest of the team, returns to the field to receive a standing ovation.

 Cast

 MLB personalities as themselves

 Actor Kevin Elster was an active MLB player when the film was shot, while two of his fictional Twins teammates were played by former MLB players Leon Durham and Brad Lesley.
 John Gordon, who plays the fictional announcer Wally Holland, was the actual radio announcer for the Twins from 1987 through 2011, and was elected into the club's Hall of Fame in 2016.

+Ashley Crow's son, Pete Crow-Armstrong, eventually became a major-leaguer himself for the Chicago Cubs.

+Today's Major League Baseball rules prohibit a manager from having any ownership stake in a team.
+That had happened earlier, when Emil Fuchs owned the Boston Braves and tried to save money by managing the team himself, without any success.
+The best known example was Connie Mack, who was part-owner of the Philadelphia Athletics, but assumed sole ownership after the death of Ben Shibe.
+Mack served as the manager of the Athletics for fifty years.
+This record is now deemed unbeatable, since the ownership rule was passed after Mack died.
+The most recent example was an attempt by Atlanta Braves owner Ted Turner to manage the team in 1977.
+He did so for only one game (a 2–1 loss) before being informed that he was not eligible.